 12. Best Aperture Plates for Bokeh:

 Bokeh photography captures can be used to dull background sources of light.
 However, suitably soft, creamy backgrounds appear best when there are at least nine interlocking aperture plates.
 These plates ought to be circular to get the best creamy Bokeh backgrounds.
 Other shapes will give your background lights a polygonal shape.
-Polygonal orbs look cluttered and do not lend themselves well to symmetry.
+Polygonal orbs look cluttered and do not lend themselves well to the symmetry of the photo.

 13. Quality of Lenses for Bokeh: